Regulatory takings in the United States: Palazzolo v. Rhode Island

 On the question of whether the plaintiff could proceed with a taking claim after he acquired the property in his personal capacity from his corporation after the regulations were already in place, the Court held that he could.
-As Justice Kennedy, writing for the majority said, Were the Court to accept that rule, the postenactment transfer of title would absolve the State of its obligation to defend any action restricting land use, no matter how extreme or unreasonable.
+As Justice Kennedy, writing for the majority said: Were the Court to accept that rule, the postenactment transfer of title would absolve the State of its obligation to defend any action restricting land use, no matter how extreme or unreasonable.
 A State would be allowed, in effect, to put an expiration date on the Takings Clause.
 This ought not to be the rule.
 Future generations, too, have a right to challenge unreasonable limitations on the use and value of land.

+Lingle v.
+Chevron U.S.A.
+Inc.

+In Lingle v.
+Chevron U.S.A.
+Inc., 544 U.S. 528 (2005), Chevron challenged Hawaii’s Gasoline Dealer Rent Cap Act, which limited the rent oil companies could charge independent gas station lessees, claiming it was an unconstitutional regulatory taking.
+Relying on Agins v.
+Tiburon, Chevron argued the law failed to "substantially advance a legitimate state interest."
+The Supreme Court, in a unanimous opinion by Justice O’Connor, rejected this argument, holding that the “substantially advances” test was a due process standard, not a valid test under the Takings Clause.
+The Court clarified that regulatory takings analysis should focus on the extent of the property burden, not the effectiveness of the regulation, and upheld the law.